Rabies is a deadly virus spread to people from the saliva of infected animals. The rabies virus is usually transmitted through a bite.

 - Working in a laboratory with the rabies virus

-- Wounds to the head, neck or hands, which may help the rabies virus travel to your brain more quickly
+- Wounds to the head or neck, which may help the rabies virus travel to your brain more quickly

 At the time a rabid animal bites you, there's no way to know whether the animal has transmitted the rabies virus to you.
 For this reason, treatment to prevent the rabies virus from infecting your body is recommended if the doctor thinks there's a chance you have been exposed to the virus.